maveric/TIG_Stack/README.md

 # to Run

-Do not tun as root user create a normal user with sudo rights
+Do not tun as root user if you need to create a normal user with sudo rights and switch to that user.

 ```
 adduser <username>